Chapter 1

 Oil, acrylics, canvas

-*The piece to the center right (rolling hills and wildflowers) was made from watching a Youtube tutorial in 2015, and is based on another artist’s work.
+*The piece to the center - right (rolling green hills and field of wildflowers) was made from watching a Youtube tutorial in 2015, and is based on another artist’s work.

 Mountain Series